Have you ever had a friend that the only time you heard from them was when they wanted something?

 3. Regular as a rainstorm.
 Since newsletters don’t seem to be a real priority to most nonprofits, they go out haphazardly.
 That means you’re not building up knowledge and trust in your donor’s mind.
 Or your donor may think that since they haven’t heard from you, you’ve solved the problem and don’t need them anymore.
 At a minimum, they’ll feel unwanted, unneeded, and unappreciated, which is a bad combination and leads to the donor lapsing.

-The fix: Be constant.
+The fix: Send your newsletter regularly.
 Consistent communication is critical to donor relationships.
 Done well, it can reinforce that their donation matters and that they’re a vital partner in your work.
 They’ll at least get used to hearing from you and start looking forward to your stories.

 When people are inspired, they stick around.
 They stay interested.
 They keep giving.